andrasq/node-prom-pushgateway/README.md

 ### gw.createServer( config, [callback] )

-Create a pushgateway server listening on `config.port`, and return its port and process id to the `callback`.
+Create a pushgateway http server listening on `config.port`, and return the server.

+With a callback tries for up to `listenTimeout` ms to acquire and listen on the socket and returns any error or the port and process id of the server to its callback.

+Without a callback it does not retry, it throws a listen error if the port is not available, or emits an `'error'` event on the server if there is a listener for it.

 ### gw.forkServer( config, [callback] )

 Run `createServer` in a child process, and return its port and pid back to the parent.
 This decouples the gateway from the event loop of the application.
-The child will exit soon after the parent exits.
+The worker will exit soon after the parent exits.
+On error the worker is killed.

+Internally `createServer` is called with a callback; if `forkServer` is called with a callback, errors and port/pid are returned to the caller, without a callback errors are rethrown.

 Config